Maltese language: Historical phonology

-While many of these changes (chiefly the merger of emphatic consonants with their non-pharyngealized counterparts) are the result of European influence, others (such as the merger of ق //q// into //ʔ//) are found in other varieties of Arabic, and may be either independent developments or features of the Sicilian Arabic dialect which Maltese descends from.
+While many of these changes (chiefly the merger of emphatic consonants with their non-pharyngealised counterparts) are the result of European influence, others (such as the merger of ق //q// into //ʔ//) are found in other varieties of Arabic, and may be either independent developments or features of the Sicilian Arabic dialect which Maltese descends from.

 Orthography

 Alphabet

 The modern system of Maltese orthography was introduced in 1924.
 Below is the Maltese alphabet, with IPA symbols and approximate English pronunciation: